with the protxx wearable sensor, real-time athlete biometrics that lead to early intervention and safer play are now available right on the field.

 Leveraging support from the growing number of healthcare insurers who are reimbursing wearables for their members, the Protxx app monitors the onset and progression of physiological changes triggered by athletic impact exposure and automates athlete referrals to the appropriate healthcare provider.

-Protxx to present at the 12 annual MIT Sloan Sports Analytics Conference, February 23-24, 2018 - Boston Convention and Exhibit Center, Boston, MAlearn more
+Congratulation to the Protxx team on winning the Startup Competition at the 12th Annual MIT Sloan Sports Analytics Conference, February 23-24, 2018 – Boston Convention and Exhibit Center, Boston, MAlearn more

 Come and see Protxx at the IEEE Sensors 2017 Conference, October 29 - November 1, 2017 – Scottish Events Campus, Glasgow, Scotlandlearn more